When you’re first learning how to fly a drone, there are certain rigs that are best for training with and building your skills.

 The Syma X5C is one of the most popular personal RC drones for sale on Amazon.

-It’s cheap for a camera drone, so if you crash you aren’t risking a large investment.
+It’s cheap, so if you crash you aren’t risking a large investment.
 And it offers image capture with its built-in 2 megapixel camera.

 You won’t get the best quality shots, but you will be able to learn how to fly indoors, outdoors, and practice the necessary skills to step up to a more advanced rig.

 The UDI 818A is another great quadcopter for building your flying skills.
-It’s on the lower-priced side of drones with cameras and image capture capability, and its propeller guards make it one of the sturdiest quadcopters in this price range.
+It’s on the lower-end in terms of price and image capture capability, and its propeller guards make it one of the sturdiest quadcopters in this price range.

-The Holy Stone F180C is a sweet beginner RC drone.
+The Holy Stone F180C is a sweet rig.
 It comes with a 1280×720 pixel photo/video camera, and its controller has an LED screen for keeping track of flight telemetry data (battery percentage, etc).

 The F180C also has a 15-minute flight time, which is longer than most drones in this price range.
 It’s small enough to fly indoors, and powerful enough to take videos and pictures outdoors.
-For less than $200, the F180C is one of the best drones that come with a camera.
+For less than $200, the F180C has an excellent price-to-features ratio.

 The Potensic Headless FPV Quadcopter is one of the only drones under $100 that comes with FPV (first person view) capability.